Hayim Katsman

-Hayim Katsman (חיים כצמן; 3 October 1991 – 7 October 2023) was an American-Israeli peace activist and academic.
+Hayim Yeshurun Katsman (חיים ישורון כצמן; 3 October 1991 – 7 October 2023) was an American-Israeli peace activist and academic.
 He was murdered in the Holit massacre in Israel, on 7 October 2023.

 Life

-Katsman was born in Israel on 3 October 1991.
+Katsman was born in Israel on 3 October 1991, one of six children born to Daniel and Hannah Katsman.
 His parents immigrated to Israel from New York City in 1990.
 His mother was originally from Cincinnati, and his father was from Seattle.
 His maternal grandparents were both Holocaust survivors.
-He grew up in Petah Tikva in a Religious Zionist household.
+He grew up in Petah Tikva in a religious Zionist household.
 Katsman was an avid reader from a young age.
 As a teenager he read works by Richard Dawkins, which significantly influenced his decision to stop being religiously observant.
 At 16, he was expelled from the religious high school he attended after refusing to stop openly criticizing religion despite a request from the school administration.
-He was sent to attend at an external high school program and at age 17 began studying philosophy at the Open University of Israel.
+He was sent to attend an external high school program and at age 17 began studying philosophy at the Open University of Israel.
 He had to pause his studies to do mandatory military service in the Israel Defense Forces.
+Katsman was drafted into the IDF in 2009 and served in the Combat Intelligence Collection Array of the Border Defense Corps.
+He served in the West Bank and participated in a number of dangerous missions.

 After completing his military service, Katsman moved to kibbutz Holit out of a desire to "revive" the community.
 He initially worked as a car mechanic, before becoming a gardener for the kibbutz.
 He later opened a bar there.
 He was also a DJ who played a wide range of Arabic music.
 He deejayed at friend's parties and various events under the stage name "Dr. 3abass".
-On the evening before the October 7 attack, he had deejayed at a farewell party close to the Nova music festival.